Who would you like to see bound to Hell to suffer eternal conscious torment?

 But the point is to stop making one another (and God!) go through hell.
 The only way Christians can stop making others go through hell is by following Jesus, who, while on the cross of hell, prayed for forgiveness instead of vengeance (Luke 23:34) and in the resurrection offered peace instead of seeking revenge (John 20:21).

 At the center of the Christian faith is the simple claim that ends Hellbound?.
 Michael Hardin quotes 1 John 1:5, “This is the message we have heard from him [Jesus] and proclaim to you, that God is light and in him there is no darkness at all.”
 The darkness, the violent judgments, the sending of others to hell – that’s all human.
 The hope is that we can take responsibility for our own darkness and live a different way.
 Jesus called that way the Kingdom of God.
 He insisted that “the Kingdom of God is among you” (Luke 17:21).
 Heaven and hell are realities that we live into now – on earth.
 Jesus leaves the choice up to us: We can continue to banish one another and God into hells on earth, or we can participate in the Kingdom of God that is already among us on earth.

 What choice will you make?
-Watch Hellbound?, join us for our conversation this Thursday, and decide for yourself.
+Watch Hellbound? and decide for yourself.

 (Join me and my co-host Bob Koehler on our Internet radio show Voices of Peace as we interview Kevin about Hellbound? on October 18 at noon ET/11 am CT/ 9 am PT.
 Listen, call in with a question or comment, or join the chat room on our page at TalkShoe.com!)